hknio/wasmcov/docs/blockchains/Radix.md

 This repository shows how to generate a code coverage report for WebAssembly programs written in Rust, specifically for smart contracts in blockchain protocols.
 As of October 18, 2023, generating such reports wasn't possible for blockchain protocols using the WebAssembly VM.
 This repository aims to guide protocols using the WebAssembly VM on implementing code coverage functionality.
 While this technique focuses on blockchain protocols, it's applicable to any project using the WASM VM.

-### Step 1: Adding code coverage instrumentation to WASM binary
+## 1. Adding code coverage instrumentation to WASM binary

 [Minicov](https://github.com/Amanieu/minicov/) provides an easy way to add LLVM instrumentation coverage to Rust projects.
 First, include minicov in your dependencies: